waymaiker/voting-system-backend/README.md

 1- Add the network name and Id into this [helper-hardhat-config.js](https://github.com/waymaiker/dapps-voting-system/blob/master/helper-hardhat-config.js) <br/>
 2- Make sur your .env file is all set with you RPC nodes Api Key, Private Key and the Etherscan Api Key <br/>
 3- Configure your [hardhat.config.js](https://github.com/waymaiker/dapps-voting-system/blob/master/hardhat.config.js) <br/>
-4- Then execute this command
+4- Then execute the next command

+#### Need to deploy the contract on Goerli
 ```shell
 # Deploy your smart contract on testnet GOERLI
 yarn hardhat deploy --network goerli